-What would the cycling community be without a good club run?
-Well, in winter, it would probably be collectively warmer and drier, but also a little bit bored and sick of the headwind which is inescapable when riding out alone.
+What would the cycling community be without a good group ride, or, club run?
+Well, as we enter the depths of winter in the Northern Hemisphere, it's probably fair to say that we'd be collectively warmer and drier, but also a little bit bored and sick of the headwind which is inescapable when riding out alone.

-Club runs change over winter.
-A bit like track sessions at my local outdoor velodrome, where sessions emigrate from ‘inters’ (intermediates) to ‘winters’ once the clocks change, the pace gets dialled down to cater for the traditional training needs of the off-season months and the five extra layers you’re all wearing to simply make it outside.
+Club runs change with the seasons.
+A bit like track sessions at my local outdoor velodrome, where sessions emigrate from 'inters' (intermediates) to 'winters' once the clocks change - this Sunday, if you're in the UK - the pace gets dialled down to cater for the traditional training needs of the off-season months and the five extra layers you're all wearing to simply make it outside.

 Here's a few of the recognisable characteristics of a good ol' winter club run...

 Some enthusiastic member will rally the troops for a grand adventure.
 Riding from Surrey to Manchester, or something equally obscene.
 Because it's the "off season" and so it's "all about the base" ('bout the bass, no treble...).

 Nobody wants to be the weak link, so the following weekend you're all assembled at 6.30am and ready to roll.

 It may not be raining as you roll out, but those who have fitted fenders/mudguards are keen to point out that it might - and, they're probably right.